-Ally’s checking rate of 0.10% APY isn’t too attractive for balances under $15,000 (which is more than I would keep in a checking account).
-For balances of at least $15,000, however, the interest rate is much more respectable at 0.60% APY.
+Ally’s checking APY rate isn’t too attractive for balances under $15,000 (which is more than I would keep in a checking account).
+For balances of at least $15,000, however, the interest rate is much more respectable APY.

-Radius Hybrid offers an interest rate policy: only the portion of your account balance that is in excess of $2,500 will earn an attractive 1.00% APY.
+Radius Hybrid offers an interest rate policy: only the portion of your account balance that is more than $2,500 will earn an attractive APY.
 Therefore, the best way to maximize this rate is to have a large account balance.

-Access to ATMs are extremely important to people who use online banks — it’s their only way of getting cash.
+Access to ATMs are critical to people who use online banks -- it’s their only way of getting cash.
 Luckily, both online checking accounts offer the best level of ATM accessibility you could ask for: use any ATM in the country for free because they’ll refund all ATM fees paid out of your pocket.

 Although cash deposits may not be frequent transactions, it’s nice to know that you have it hand, which is why Radius Hybrid takes the edge in this category.